akash-roboticist/rpi-ros2/README.md

-# Quickstart guide to get ROS2 running on your Raspberry Pi SBC
+# Quickstart guide to get ROS2 running on your Raspberry Pi SBC and using your computer to visualize

 For this guide, I will be using Raspberry Pi 3B, but you should be able to use Raspberry Pi 2, 3 or 4 or any other SBC in this class
 We will also go thru a few additional steps to set up a microcontroller to publish data to our ROS2 system.